BenjaminMedia/app-wiki/indexsearch-v2/readme.md

 Instead of having a simplified API, that abstracts logic away from the behind driving motor (ElasticSearch), we now give you more access and control by allowing you to parse ElasticSearch queries directly through our API.

 This provies you with an increase in flexibility but comes at the cost of extended complexity; since you now have to understand how to query ElasticSearch.
-However this is an abstraction that we think is acceptable due to ElasticSearch having a considerably more documentated and community driven understanding of their API, then we possibly can replicate through a wrapper.
+However this is an abstraction that we think is acceptable due to ElasticSearch having a considerably more documentated and community driven understanding of their API than we could possibly replicate in a wrapper.

 # Table of Contents